saadahmed1084/hide-spotify-elements/README.md

 - Replace the default script with the corresponding script from the repository.
 - Update the IDs in the list as per your needs.
 - Save and reload Spotify Web.
 Make sure the script is enabled in the extension settings.
+- The scripts will remain enabled every time you open Spotify Web thereafter, unless manually disabled.

 # Notes
 - These scripts work only on Spotify Web, not on mobile or desktop apps.